engrron30/How-to-UBUS/README.md

 ### Define your hello service method.

 What we added previously is the handler.
 This time, we specify which method is going to trigger the previous handler.
 If the ubus command uses the _say_ method, the handler above is going to be executed.
+You may add other ubus methods here by appending it to the array below.

     static const struct ubus_method hello_methods[] = {
         UBUS_METHOD_NOARG("say", hello_handler),
+    };

+### Define the hello service type.

+What we added previously is the method.
+This time, we specify which type is our hello service.
+In this part, we link the hello_type to use hello_methods array as its ubus methods.

+    static struct ubus_object_type hello_type =
+        UBUS_OBJECT_TYPE("hello_type", hello_methods);

+### Define the hello service object

+The hello service is going to be abstracted as a whole object.
+This object requires the method and type we set earlier.
+In this case, the following code suffices to add hello object:

+    static struct ubus_object hello_object = {
+        .name = "hello",
+        .type = &hello_type,
+        .methods = hello_methods,
+        .n_methods = ARRAY_SIZE(hello_methods),
     };